-In the absence of any cap or quota, and in circumstances where the cost of the degree course has not increased since 2009, it is reasonable to conclude that the number admitted to the profession each year fluctuates in response to the demand for the services of practising barristers.
+In the absence of any cap or quota, and in circumstances where the cost of the degree course to students has not increased since 2009, it is reasonable to conclude that the number admitted to the profession each year fluctuates in response to the demand for the services of practising barristers.
 If that demand were to increase appreciably, or indeed if those services were not available at a reasonable cost, King's Inns would expect to see a commensurate increase in the number of applications to sit the Entrance Exam with a view to attending the Barrister-at-Law degree course.

 In such circumstances, it would also be reasonable to expect a commensurate increase in the number of persons seeking admission to the profession via other routes, including by way of transfer from the solicitors' profession.
 In fact, that is not the case, as the number of barristers transferring to become solicitors is far greater than the number of solicitors transferring to be barristers.
 Having regard to the respective sizes of the professions (there being many more solicitors than barristers in the State), this difference is even more stark.
-In 2022, 14 barristers transferred to become a solicitor and 0 solicitors transferred to become a barrister.
-In the seven years 2016-22, 174 barristers transferred to become a solicitor while 18 solicitors transferred to become a barrister.
+In 2023, 9 were voluntarily disbarred in order to become a solicitor and 0 solicitors transferred to become a barrister.